nicolassmith/alm/README.txt

 pslmode.m - showing some basic uses
-choosecompsexample.m - shows how to use the chooseComponents method beamfitexample.m - uses the beam width fitting function
+choosecompsexample.m - shows how to use the chooseComponents method beamfitexample.m - uses the beam width fitting function customcostexample.m - shows how to define a custom cost function when optimizing your beam path